 situations, you can tell Angular that you inspected a value, checked how it was generated, and made

 sure it will always be secure.
-But be careful!
+But be careful.
 If you trust a value that might be malicious, you

-You can mark a value as trusted by injecting
+To mark a value as trusted, inject

-DomSanitizationService and calling one of the
+DomSanitizationService and call one of the

 your intended use of the value.
 Imagine that the following template needs to bind a URL to a

 Normally, Angular automatically sanitizes the URL, disables the dangerous code, and